How to Start Extreme Couponing for Beginners

 2. Get Organized

 Once you get the hang of using coupons for items you buy frequently, it is time to organize further.
 Cut all the coupons and store them.
 It doesn't matter how you store them, as long as you can recognize that you have a coupon for a particular item when you can see it, and you can manage them well.
 There is nothing more frustrating than finding a coupon once you reach home.
+You could try a coupon organizer.
 Some stores will honor coupons after the fact, if you bring in your receipt.

 Some people find that clear dollar bill pages and binders work very well too.